MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### The iControl REST interface has an unauthenticated remote command execution vulnerability

 An unauthenticated remote command execution vulnerability allows for unauthenticated attackers with network access to the iControl REST interface, through the BIG-IP management interface and self IP addresses, to execute arbitrary system commands, create or delete files, and disable services.
 This vulnerability can only be exploited through the control plane and can't be exploited through the data plane.
 Exploitation can lead to complete system compromise.
-The BIG-IP system in Appliance mode is also vulnerable
+The BIG-IP system in Appliance mode is also vulnerable.

 Learn more about [Virtual machine - GetF5vulnK03009991 (The iControl REST interface has an unauthenticated remote command execution vulnerability.)](https://support.f5.com/csp/article/K03009991).